c4tz/trinitycore-docker-compose/README.md

 ### Starting the servers

-When you have the maps in the given folders, you can start the server with
+When you have the maps in the given folders, you can start everything with

 ```docker-compose up```